 See Related: Spaetzle Recipe

 Why Is It Called “Dick?”

 Setting aside the jokes, no one can really pinpoint one specific reason why this pudding has this name.
-Some say that it is actually a German name, because “dick” in German means “thick” or “fat”.
+Some say that it is actually a German name because “dick” in German means “thick” or “fat”.

-Whatever the case may be, when you can get your hands on a Spotted Dick and put some into your mouth, that sticky sweetness can be a memorable experience.
+Whatever the case may be when you can get your hands on a Spotted Dick and put some into your mouth.
+That sticky sweetness can be a memorable experience.

 Want To Make Your Own Spotted Dick?
+Here’s a Recipe

-- 1 cup All Purpose Flour
+- 1 cup all-purpose flour

 - 1 egg

 - 3 1/2 tablespoons butter